Language, Literacy and Communication

-It is essential to development and learning as it touches every aspect of the curriculum.
+At Ysgol Llandrillo yn Rhos we are committed to equipping learners with the ability to use Welsh, English and British Sign Language.
+There is a large focus on developing oracy skills, as these skills are essential to development and learning as they touch every aspect of the curriculum.
 Listening is equally essential to all language development, being linked closely with discipline and good classroom management.

 The basic skills of writing are constantly taught and re-taught throughout the school.
 Vocabulary is always being extended, children being encouraged to use new words in a meaningful way.
 Spelling is an important skill fostered from early stages through school in a variety of ways, both formal and informal.

 Parents can do much to foster good reading habits.
-Reading starts in the comfort and security of Mum or Dads arms on the settee when stories are read, long before they can actually read.
+Reading starts in the comfort and security of the arms of loved ones, on the settee when stories are read, long before children can read independently.
 Reading should be projected as fun – as a pleasurable experience giving enjoyment – as a means by which we can learn.

 We inspire our children to develop skills in speaking and listening, reading and writing.
 We help them to express themselves imaginatively and communicate effectively.
 We encourage them to become enthusiastic and critical readers of stories, poetry and drama as well as non-fiction and media texts.

 Although very few of our children come from homes where Welsh is the first language, we endeavour to nurture a healthy attitude towards Welsh as a second language and to promote its survival as a living tongue.
 We use bi-lingual signage and displays and reward the use of incidental Welsh within the school.
 The development of the Welsh language continues to be a priority in our school.

 We have a thriving ’Criw Cymraeg’ and have seen an increase in the numbers (and success!) of pupils entering the various Eisteddfodau competitions.